 - alkaline soil, making it more difficult for your tree to absorb certain minerals

 Chlorosis can get worse through the season, and in severe cases will cause the leaves to turn brown and drop early.
 In addition to this, chlorosis causes stress to the overall health of the tree.
 Therefore, the tree is more susceptible to further disease and pest attacks.
 Long term, chlorosis can limit the life expectancy of a tree if impacted over several seasons.

-Treatment results Anytime there’s a concern about the health of your trees, it’s important to have a certified arborist to complete a full evaluation of all environmental conditions to accurately diagnose all stress factors and prescribe care based on specific circumstances.
-This prescriptive care will help your tree meet its full potential.
+First, it is important to have a certified arborist complete a full evaluation of all environmental conditions to accurately diagnose all stress factors and prescribe care based on specific circumstances for your tree.
+This prescriptive care could include mineral applications to the soil or foliage and adding organic matter to the base of the tree.
+Finally, treating your tree is recommended to help your tree meet its full potential!